SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Data Hosting, Licensing, Format, and Maintenance

 \subsection{Data Hosting}

 \texttt{SuperBench} is hosted on the shared file systems of the National Energy Research Scientific Computing Center (NERSC) platform.
-The data is publicly available with the following link (\href{https://portal.nersc.gov/project/dasrepo/superbench/superbench_v1.tar}{https://portal.nersc.gov/project/dasrepo/superbench/superbench\_v1.tar}).
+The data is publicly available with the following link (\href{https://portal.nersc.gov/project/dasrepo/superbench}{https://portal.nersc.gov/project/dasrepo/superbench}).
 Users can download the dataset locally by either clicking on the provided link or using the \texttt{wget} command in the terminal.
 In addition, the code used to process the dataset and run the baseline models is available on our GitHub repository (\href{https://github.com/erichson/SuperBench}{https://github.com/erichson/SuperBench}).
+We also provide the pre-trained model weights via Google Drive (\href{https://drive.google.com/drive/folders/1YA96fXQBMxEmw2Xfv9jMkQQTSIPWoJuK?usp=sharing}{link}).